 That means multiple deadlines, different project scopes, learning each client’s preferred voice and style guide, as well as dealing with various accounting departments.

-Each client will also want to feel like they are your number-one and only priority.
+Each client will also want to feel like they are your number-one priority.
 So factor that into how you juggle multiple assignments as a freelance writer.

 Successful freelancers are fantastic at juggling deadlines, staying organized, and focusing on the task at hand.